-- Explained in-story in Star Trek.
-The two Star Trek timelines diverge at Kirk's birth.
+- Explained in-story in the 2009 Star Trek reboot.
+The two main timelines diverge at Kirk's birth.
 In the Prime timeline, Kirk is born on Earth and the timeline proceeds how you remember it.
-In the new timeline, Kirk is born in space, his father is killed by Nero, and Vulcan is eventually destroyed— so there is no point asking Spock-Prime what's going to happen next, since now he has no idea either.
+In the new timeline, Kirk is born in space, his father is killed by Nero, and Vulcan is eventually destroyed — so there is no point asking Spock-Prime what's going to happen next, since now he has no idea either.

-- Although his knowledge of things that predated Kirks birth but became important later or that originated elsewhere wouldn't have been affected.
-Things like the Doomsday Machine, Giant Space Amoeba, V'Ger, Khan's sleeper ship (which is realised in Star Trek Into Darkness, where it is discovered several years earlier than the original timeline), the existence of the Borg and the Dominion, subspace damage caused by warp drives, the need for whales, and so on.
+- Although his knowledge of things that predated Kirk's birth but became important later or that originated elsewhere wouldn't have necessarily been affected.
+Things like the Doomsday Machine, Giant Space Amoeba, V'Ger, Khan's sleeper ship (which is realized in Star Trek Into Darkness, where it is discovered several years earlier than the original timeline), the existence of the Borg and the Dominion, subspace damage caused by warp drives, the need for whales, and so on.

 - The IDW comic series reveals that Q knows about this timeline and decides to go mess with it to teach Kirk a lesson, despite Picard begging him not to.